TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 4/Revelation 4.9.md

 ---

-And when the living creatures shall give glory and honor and thanks to him that sitteth on the throne, to him that liveth for ever and ever,
+When the living creatures give glory, honor, and thanks to him who sits on the throne, to him who lives forever and ever,